 If you have questions about immigration reform, or any other immigration law issues, call Henry Lim at Lim Law at (407) 897-8870.

 About the Author:

 Henry Lim, an Orlando Immigration Attorney, can help you with all of your USA immigration and citizenship law questions regarding a work visa, family based immigration, US student visa, visa lottery, visitor visa, E-2 Visa & E-1 Visa, L-1 Visa, H1B Visa, F-1 Student Visa, and more.
-Contact Henry Lim and Associates, the professional immigration law firm in Orlando, Florida at (407) 897-8870 to schedule an appointment.
+Contact Henry Lim Law, the professional immigration law firm in Orlando, Florida at (407) 897-8870 to schedule an appointment.
 Proudly serving Orlando, Kissimmee, Volusia County, Brevard County, and all of Central Florida.

 Se Habla Español.